Looking to get more professional looking photos and video from your phone, or just want to make sure you don’t run out of juice?

 A protective case is a must-have accessory for anyone who wants to keep their smartphone in good condition while taking photos.
 A good protective case will provide protection against drops, bumps, and scratches, while also allowing easy access to the camera and other buttons.
 Some cases also have additional features, such as built-in filters or grips, which can enhance your photography experience.

-While the most common camera bag your smartphone will probably have is your pockets, a camera bag, case or crossbody smartphone bag can come in handy, especially if you’re out shooting video with a mini tripod, lenses and more.
+While the most common place to keep your smartphone will probably be your pockets, a camera bag, case or crossbody smartphone bag can come in handy, especially if you’re out shooting video with a mini tripod, lenses and more.

 The best camera phone accessories to buy for photos and video